-My last post on hitting the pause button in my life hit a chord!
-I got a flood of responses from you and enjoyed reading every one.
-Thank you for sharing your reflections with me.
+My last blog on hitting the pause button in my life hit a chord!
+I got a flood of responses from you, and enjoyed reading every one.
+Thank you for sharing your reactions with me.

 The piece reflected on this last year, one in which I dialed back on work to focus on not urgent, important parts of my life.